A Quick Guide to a Faster Financial Consolidation Process

-It’s always been a frustrating, time-consuming part of the overall month-end close process.
+Financial consolidation has always been a frustrating and time-consuming part of the overall month-end close process.
 But finance teams are under more pressure than ever to smooth out (and speed up) the process as globalization trends push companies to expand internationally sooner and business partners demand faster insight into an organization’s financial health.

-Whether you’re relying on spreadsheets because Quickbooks and Xero don’t support multi-entity financial reporting or you’re trying to get by with sub-par reporting features in a more advanced ERP system, it’s time for a change.
+Whether you’re relying on spreadsheets because Quickbooks and Xero don’t support multi-entity financial reporting (and you lack dedicated financial reporting software) or you’re trying to get by with sub-par reporting features in a more advanced ERP system, it’s time for a change.